jwilson8767/drupal-cloudformation/readme.md

     * EC2 instances can take 5+ minutes to spin up.
 * Sometimes a failed creation or deletion will hang (especially if a resource is deleted outside of CloudFormation), but using `aws cloudformation delete-stack --stack-name NAME --retain-resources` will usually delete it immediately.
 If that doesn't work, wait 10 minutes and the stack will go to a "FAILED" status and should be able to be deleted using the command above.
 * CodePipeline must be manually told to retry failed deployments or a new commit must be pushed.
 * Elastic Beanstalk Environments are normally very stable, but in the event of an instance being terminated, it can take up to 10 minutes for a new instance to be fully provisioned.
-That said, sometimes the best way to get a failing environment back to stable is to terminate the offending instances and let EB start fresh on a new instance.
+Reboot instead of terminating whenever possible.
 * Avoid the CloudFormation Designer, it's useless and creates buckets for no reason.

 # Next steps for this project:
 - Move this and nemac-drupal-project git repos to NEMAC repo.
 - Setup an access token to NEMAC's GitHub organization, pass to codepipeline as default.
+- Use this project in a new project.
 - Fully migrate an entire site.
-- Use this project in a new project.

 # <span id="further-reading"></span>Further reading
 - The nemac-drupal-project readme